Australian tourism facts

 Average duration of visits

 Out of the top six countries for international visitors, only Japan saw an increase in the average duration of trips from 2009.
-The average stay in 2009 for Japanese tourists was 22 nights, which increased to 28 nights in 2017.
-Chinese tourists had the longest trips to Australia in both 2009 (54 nights) and 2017 (42 nights).
-In contrast, tourists from Singapore spent the least amount of time here with an average of 21 nights in 2009 and only 15 nights in 2017 .
+The average stay in 2009 for Japanese tourists was 22 nights, which increased to 23 nights in 2019.

 Australia vs global